 So, what could you have instead?
 Let’s move away from the idea that we can only have cereal for breakfast and put our thinking caps on.
 Here are some simple breakfast suggestions:

-- 2 slices of the Protein Bread Co. low carb bread with avocado and a poached egg
+- 2 slices of the PBCo. low carb bread with avocado and a poached egg

 - Natural (no added sugar) yoghurt with a handful of raw nuts and fresh berries (mix it up by going for fruit that is in season)